U.S. government witness in FIFA trial says media companies paid bribes

 Fox, Televisa and Globo were not charged by U.S. prosecutors in the case.

 Televisa spokesman Olmos Cruz Alejandro said the company could not comment without knowing more about the trial testimony.
-Fox Sports spokeswoman Terri Hynes said the company had no immediate comment.
+Fox Sports spokeswoman Terri Hines said the company had no immediate comment.

 Globo denied the allegations and said its internal checks did not find any illegal payments.